 ESP32 Dev board Pinout, Specifications, datasheet and Schematic

-ESP32 is a series of powerful, power-efficient, cheap microcontrollers that comes with integrated Wi-Fi and dual-mode Bluetooth.
-In this post, you will find ESP32 Dev board Pinout, Specifications, datasheet, and Schematic in detail.
+ESP32 is a series of powerful, power-efficient, cheap microcontrollers that come with integrated Wi-Fi and dual-mode Bluetooth.
+In this post, you will find the ESP32 Dev board Pinout, Specifications, datasheet, and Schematic in detail.

 **Want to learn ESP32 through the traditional method?
 Check out our blog post on the best Esp32 books for beginners!

-NOTE: The details given here holds true for all development boards: NodeMCU ESP32-S board by AI Thinker, ESP32 DOIT board by Espressif, Sparkfun ESP32 Thing board, Adafruit ESP32 board, etc.
+NOTE: The details given here hold true for all development boards: NodeMCU ESP32-S board by AI Thinker, ESP32 DOIT board by Espressif, Sparkfun ESP32 Thing board, Adafruit ESP32 board, etc.

 ESP WROOM-32 Chip